Want to get away without leaving the house? Put the mouse in drive and take your family on a virtual road trip.

 Destination 2: Miami

 Dry off and buckle up: We’re heading to Miami!
 Known for its beautiful beaches, art deco style and rich culture, Miami has a lot to offer.
-You can now venture out as beaches and businesses begin to bustle once again, or stay home and take a virtual tour of one of the area’s top spots.
+You can venture out to bustling beaches and businesses, or stay home and take a virtual tour of one of the area’s top spots.
 Vizcaya Museum & Gardens is a vision that never grows old.
 The 1916 waterfront estate on Biscayne Bay is a stunning National Historic Landmark with 32 ornately decorated rooms and 10 acres of sprawling gardens.

 Destination 3: The Everglades

 Now we follow the River of Grass to Broward County.
 The Everglades is truly an ecological gem of South Florida.
 It’s a place to get in touch with nature, see alligators or speed across the wetlands in an airboat.
-Everglades Holiday Park, a West Broward locale and home to the television series Gator Boys, recently reopened for real-life adventure, but you can also take the family on a virtual airboat ride from the comfort of the couch at www.youtube.com/watch?v=1T9wcGO-Pc8.
-Visit www.evergladesholidaypark.com or Facebook @EvergladesHolidayPark to learn more.
+Everglades Holiday Park, a West Broward locale and home to the television series Gator Boys, is open for real-life adventure, but you can also take the family on a virtual airboat ride from the comfort of the couch at http://www.youtube.com/watch?v=1T9wcGO-Pc8.
+Visit http://www.evergladesholidaypark.com or Facebook @EvergladesHolidayPark to learn more.

 Destination 4: Disney World

 For our final day of virtual vacay, we head to the happiest place on Earth!
-Disney World’s theme parks have not reopened just yet, but the family can still have a magical time online.
+Disney World’s theme parks are open in Orlando, but the family can still have a magical time online.
 Beat the heat and avoid the lines with a virtual tour of Walt Disney World Resort.

-Go to www.visitorlando.com/en/things-to-do/virtual-tours/walt-disney-world-resort and use your mouse-power (your actual computer mouse, that is) to guide yourself down Magic Kingdom’s bustling Main Street toward Cinderella’s castle for a 360-degree tour or take a wild ride on Big Thunder Mountain at disneyparks.disney.go.com/blog/2020/04/disneymagicmoments-take-a-wild-virtual-ride-on-big-thunder-mountain-railroad-at-walt-disney-world-resort/.
+Go to http://www.visitorlando.com/en/things-to-do/virtual-tours/walt-disney-world-resort and use your mouse-power (your actual computer mouse, that is) to guide yourself down Magic Kingdom’s bustling Main Street toward Cinderella’s castle for a 360-degree tour or take a wild ride on Big Thunder Mountain at https://disneyparks.disney.go.com/blog/2020/04/disneymagicmoments-take-a-wild-virtual-ride-on-big-thunder-mountain-railroad-at-walt-disney-world-resort/.